 Âme Barcelona

-Âme is the kind of restaurant that Barcelona always needs: an intimate place, with exquisite service, good wines (many of them natural) and a small but well-selected menu.
+Âme is the kind of restaurant Barcelona has always needed: an intimate spot with exquisite service, fine wines (many of them natural), and a small but carefully curated menu.
 Its cuisine is Mediterranean in style but with a French soul.

-Most of the dishes on the menu are found in the tasting menu, which is certainly recommended to live the full experience.
-In it we find three bites: mushroom consommé with foie gras oil and eringiri, sea crêpe with pil-pil of Palamós red shrimp and deer tartar with kalamata and beet.
-To start, they offer a Montseny mushroom maitake with anchovies and foie (undoubtedly one of the best dishes), scallop from Japan with salsify cream and citrus air, and hamachi with vierge sauce.
+Most of the dishes on the menu are featured in the tasting menu, which is definitely recommended to fully experience the restaurant.
+It includes three courses: mushroom consommé with foie gras oil and eringi mushrooms, seafood crêpe with Palamós red shrimp pil-pil, and venison tartare with Kalamata olives and beets.
+To start, they offer Montseny maitake mushrooms with cashews and foie gras (undoubtedly one of the best dishes), Japanese scallops with salsify cream and citrus foam, and hamachi with sauce vierge.

-As main courses, they offer a fish option (Pyrenean trout) and a meat option ( Pyrenean acorn-fed duck matured with duck juice).
-Also of note is the rice broth from the Ebro Delta with duck confit and velouté (off the menu, we recommend trying the rice broth with red shrimp tartare from Palamós).
-To finish, the selection of cheeses together with the foie bloc with cocoa.
-The pre-dessert is the Maresme strawberries with champagne foam and the dessert is a chocolate tart with caramel beurre salé and Tonka.
-This last one, brutal.
+For main courses, they offer a fish option (Pyrenean trout) and a meat option ( acorn-fed Pyrenean duck aged in duck jus).
+Also noteworthy is the Ebro Delta rice stew with duck confit and velouté (off the menu, we recommend trying the rice stew with Palamós red shrimp tartare).
+To round things off, a cheese selection paired with a block of foie gras with cocoa.
+The pre-dessert features Maresme strawberries with champagnefoam , andthe dessert is a chocolate cake with salted caramel and Tonka bean.
+The latter is absolutely amazing.

 📍 Carrer Londres, 91

-If someone wants to surprise with an exquisite Mediterranean cuisine in a charming restaurant, Via Granados “is the place to go”.
-With spectacular dishes thanks to local ingredients and delicious recipes, one cannot miss their starters, as well as the patatas bravas, the padrón peppers and the homemade ham and mushroom croquettes.
+If you want to treat someone to exquisite Mediterranean cuisine in a charming restaurant, Vía Granados is the place to go.
+With spectacular dishes made from local ingredients and delicious recipes, you won’t want to miss the appetizers, including the patatas bravas, Padrón peppers, and homemade ham and mushroom croquettes.

 Sartoria Panatieri

-Awarded as one of the 50 best pizzerias in the world according to Top 50 pizza last year, specifically in 21st place.
+Awarded as one of the 50 best pizzerias in the world according to Top 50 Pizza last year, specifically ranked 21st.

-In addition, Sartoria Panatieri has achieved two other considerations.
-On the one hand, the recognition of the Pizza of the Year 2022 – Latteria Sorrentina Award for its creation based on Cantabrian anchovies, tomato, endive and Kalamata olive puree.
+In addition, Sartoria Panatieri has received two other accolades.
+First, the Pizza of the Year 2022 – Latteria Sorrentina Award for its creation made with Cantabrian anchovies, tomato, escarole, and Kalamata olive purée.

-And a second award, in this case linked to sustainability: the Forno Verde – Green Oven 2022, which recognizes the pizzeria’s commitment to environmentally friendly practices and its attempt to avoid food waste as much as possible.
+And a second award, this time related to sustainability: the Forno Verde – Green Oven 2022, which recognizes the pizzeria’s commitment to environmentally friendly practices and its efforts to minimize food waste as much as possible.

 📍 Carrer de Provença, 330

-Teatro reopened last March in style where Tickets used to be, keeping its layout with open kitchens and its low bar, which was already a show in itself.
+Teatro reopened in grand style last March in the former location of Tickets, retaining its layout with open kitchens and a low bar—which was already a show in itself.

-Eating with your hands and bites is welcome at the venue.
-The starters are based on snacks (such as the Iberian bacon airbaguette or the nori and tuna mille-feuille, brought from Elbulli) recovered from their old Tickets essence, but the main courses have a more novel air.
-They move away from fingerfood and are closer to the stews that your grandmother would cook, with dishes where the highest cuisine is hidden behind very delicate preparations.
+Eating with your hands and taking bites is encouraged here.
+The appetizers are based on snacks (like the Iberian bacon airbaguette or the nori and tuna mille-feuille, brought over from El Bulli) that hark back to its former Tickets roots; however, the main courses have a more innovative feel.
+They move away from finger food and lean more toward the stews your grandmother would cook, with dishes where haute cuisine is hidden behind the most delicate preparations.

-Dinner with specialty punch in The Barcelona EDITION
+Dinner with a specialty punch at The Barcelona EDITION

-For its part, Punch Room brings creativity and sophistication to the plan.
-Accessed by an iconic spiral staircase, this speakeasy bar offers local distillates and ingredients in its carefully curated menu of signature cocktails and punches, served in vintage silver punch bowls.
+Meanwhile, the Punch Room adds creativity and sophistication to the experience.
+Accessed via an iconic spiral staircase, this speakeasy bar features local spirits and ingredients in its carefully curated menu of signature cocktails and punches, served in vintage silver punch bowls.

 📍 Avinguda de Francesc Cambó, 14